What Is LabVIEW?

 Our site license includes free training for LabVIEW.
 After you have registered your products in MyNI (they may take up to 72 hours to activate) you’ll see a dropdown menu called Product Actions on your My Products page.
 Select Access Online Training, which will take you to the NI Online Training portal.
 If you have purchased additional training for components not covered by the UVa site license you will enter them on this page.
 Click on the Access Training button to see the list of training content available to you.

 After you have installed LabVIEW, you will want to check for updates.
 We have enabled the licensing server to allow for the downloading of critical updates and patches.
 Launch LabVIEW, click on “Help”, click on “Check for Updates”.
 You will see a warning informing you that we have partially disabled the NI Update Service.
 You cannot download or install upgrades and service packs, but you can download and install Critical Updates and patches.
 Click OK to launch the NI Update Service.
-You can also see what critical and security updates are available for all NI software by visiting their website.
+You can also see the recent Available Critical and Security Updates for NI Software by visiting their website.
 You can find out additional information about them, and there will be a link to the update which you can download.

 NI distributes security information through their Security-Announce mailing list.
 You can subscribe via their communications preferences page and opt out at any time.
 Download the program, accept the 2 license agreements, and it will auto-install.
 A restart is required.